edugca/xlFOCUS/README.md

 v 0.4.1 (2022-01-01)

 * In the presence of old dates (< 1900-01-01), ipeadata functions return dates formatted as text 'yyyy-MM-dd'.

+v 0.5 (2022-01-13)

+* Functions xlFOCUS_ReadJSON and xlFOCUS_ReadJSONFile have got a new optional parameter called "subfield".
+It allows to climb down 1 step in the JSON structure before building the returned table.
+Previously, these functions automatically descended the field "value" as this is the case of scripts returned by the BCB's webservices, but not of IBGE's webservice, for example, which now xlFOCUS is also compatible with.
+In reason of that, calls to old versions of these functions must now make explicit reference to the "value" argument in the subField parameter.
+Check the examples available in this spreadsheet in case of doubt.
+* New functions to get time series data from the IBGE webservices: xlFOCUS_IBGE_Agregados and xlFOCUS_IBGE_SIDRA.
+* Minor fixes to function xlFOCUS_SGS